Generating and processing optical waveforms using spectral singularities: Introduction

-There has been a recent explosion of interest in wave systems described by non-Hermitian operators, leading to complex eigenvalues in the general case.
-Such systems can exhibit singular behaviors not present in systems well described by a Hermitian operator.
-In the current work we study using the singularity associated with the onset of lasing as an optical generator for waveforms associated with enhanced wave capture and absorption, phenomena which so far have been inaccessible at optical frequencies.
-We focus on singularities in the frequency domain Maxwell equations relating to the time-harmonic solutions of open electromagnetic systems.
-The conventional case of scattering boundary conditions (incoming wave from infinity plus scattered wave) leads to a continuous spectrum of real frequency solutions.
-However when different and more restrictive boundary conditions are placed on the asymptotic nature of the solutions, a {\it discrete} complex eigenfrequency spectrum arises, reflecting the non-Hermitian nature of the corresponding wave operator with these boundary conditions.
 The well-known example of this is the complex resonance spectrum of a scattering structure, where the boundary conditions at infinity are purely outgoing, without any input wave \cite{sauvan2013theory}.
 Another example is the complex spectrum arising from the boundary conditions of purely incoming waves at infinity; such boundary conditions can lead to the phenomenon of coherent perfect absorption, as we will define and discuss further below \cite{chong2010coherent,baranov2017coherent}.
 More recently, complex spectra associated with reflectionless scattering \cite{sweeney2020theory,dhia2018trapped} have been shown to have properties similar, but distinct from the two examples just cited.
 All such spectra are defined by the boundary conditions on the wave operator at infinity, as just noted; or equivalently by the behavior of the linear scattering matrix (S-matrix) at the eigenfrequencies.
 At an eigenfrequency corresponding to a resonance, an S-matrix eigenvalue tends to infinity (a pole), whereas an eigenvalue of S tends to zero for the purely incoming case, and an eigenvalue for a sub-matrix of S tends to zero for reflectionless scattering.
 Note that only when one of these eigenfrequencies is real is the corresponding state a {\it steady-state} solution of the linear Maxwell equation.